Hi! I’m Crystal.

 What do you help with?

-I help with normal life issues!
-Let’s face it y’all- life can be tough at times.
+Life can stir up many emotions.
 From divorce, moving, career transitions, family changes, losing pets, etc. – these changes can really throw your family in for a loop!
-I’m here to help with that.
-I can help with the following, plus much more:
+Below are some common issues I help with:

 - play therapy